Davidorenlane/imessage-agent/imessage-agent/README.md

 This tool will:

-- Check your data directory setup
+- Check your data directory setup in `.mastra/output/data/user_data`
 - Validate your VCF file format and content
 - Test the SQLite database connection
 - Provide specific recommendations to fix any issues